 The view from the upper floor facing to the valley would feels like the house is almost floating in trees by the deliberated architectural details; eaves, full height glazing, overhung decks that is level with inside, thin but strong hand rails, and etc. This abstractive sense of nature produced by this house design has something to do with what a man facing to his death would seek for.
 Even if he gets hardly able to touch the nature physically, he can keep feeling himself as a part of nature .
 Greens, light, wind, sound of water, and voices of insects and birds would reach his body and soul.

 The balance between harmony and presence also shows how the final house should be.
-This house has a minimum impact on the surroundings and the quiet appearance on the main street side sounds like a single-story cabin that are plotted in this region.
+This house has a minimum impact on the surroundings and the quiet appearance on the main street side sounds like a single-story cabin that is commonly plotted in this region.
 On the other hand, the view from the valley side where there is a main but very narrow approach, is very dynamic and the house looks like a spaceship being about to take off.
 These contrastive behaviors also express a kind of ethic message from the client to his family.
 It shows in words he gave me when this project was realized:

 “This design sounds like showing my way of life.”